guilherme-SN/To-Do-List/README.md

     To Do List using Django

 ## How to use
 The project isn't finished yet, but in case you want to test the application, you can go to this link: [TO-DO-APP](https://guilherme-todolistapp.herokuapp.com/login/)

-    You can login with a test account
+You can login with a test account:

     user: test
     password: passwordtest